lmikhelashvili/lmikhelashvili/README.md

 - 👋 Hi, I’m @lmikhelashvili
-- 🌱 Graduated from Smith College in 2023
+- 🌱 Graduated from Smith College in 2023, Currently at MIT
 - 📫 Reach me at likamikhela@gmail.com

 <!---